khan1792/BioConSumm/README.md

    Duplicates: Discard Duplicates
    Text translation: No translation
 ![image](https://github.com/user-attachments/assets/e7021e89-d0e3-4cad-b6e5-9556e26a07a4)
 9. Select multiple records, right-click, and choose 'Find Full Text' → 'Find Full Text.'
 EndNote will automatically download the PDF files.
 The maximum number of papers you can download per query through EndNote is 100 or 200.
-Please repeat this step if not all papers have been queried.
+Please repeat this step until all papers have been queried.
+Please note that only papers from database/journals subscribed by your institution or your personal account can be downloaded.
 ![image](https://github.com/user-attachments/assets/10226b1b-fe04-4886-bd53-f51fe48a0e43)